syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-JSON-Conversion.md

 {% endhighlight %}
 {% endtabs %}

-## Range to JSON with and without XML schema
+## Range to JSON without schema

-The following code illustrates how to convert an Excel Custom Range to JSON file.
+The following code illustrates how to convert an Excel Custom Range to the JSON file or JSON filestrem without schema.

 {% tabs %}